EricssonResearch/EST-OSCORE/draft-selander-ace-eals.md

 {: #ACE-introspect title="ACE Token Introspection with Client Token."}
 {: artwork-align="center"}

 By mapping the EALS client and server to the ACE client and resource server, respectively, this application of ACE enables the authorization of EALS client and establishment of a shared key, which can be used as master secret with OSCOAP in the CMC protocol ({{CMC}}).
-In this case, the access token contains access rights to /eals, but is not bound to a particular resource server.
-The access token could be pre-provisioned to the client, e.g. during manufacture, and the AS would in this case represent the device manufacturer.
+In this case, the access token contains access rights to /eals, but is not (yet) bound to a particular resource server.
+The access token could be pre-provisioned to the client, e.g. during manufacture.
 Information about binding to resource server comes with the introspection response.

 Section 2 of {{I-D.seitz-ace-oscoap-profile}} defines additional common header parameters for COSE_Key structure that are used to carry OSCOAP input parameters Sender and Recipient ID.
 The OSCOAP master secret is transported as part of the symmetric COSE_Key object.
-This document uses the same construct: COSE_Key object with OSCOAP input parameters present is transported as part of the introspection response and in the client token.
+This document uses the same construct: COSE_Key object with OSCOAP input parameters present is transported as part of the Introspection Response and in the Client Token.

-For the benefit of the client authorizing the enrollment, this document defines an additional common parameter for the client token called voucher, extending the definition in Section 7.4 of {{I-D.ietf-ace-oauth-authz}}:
+For the benefit of the client authorizing the enrollment, this document defines an additional common parameter for the Client Token called Voucher, extending the definition in Section 7.4 of {{I-D.ietf-ace-oauth-authz}}:

 ~~~~~~~~~~~
 voucher